 Primary Learning Objective

 Students will understand how to approach a problem to solve it using scripting.
 Students will understand bottom-up programming techniques suitable for use in scripting.
-Students will demonstrate proficiency in scripting by using elements of Python, and of scripting languages for various Linux tools.
+Students will demonstrate proficiency in scripting by using elements of Python, and of scripting languages for various Windows tools.
 Associated Sub Learning Objectives NSA/DHS CAE Knowledge Units for Basic Scripting and Programming (BSP)

 Topics